K-Receiver Wiretap Channel: Optimal Encoding Order and Signaling Design: Signaling Design

 \section{Signaling Design}

 To reach the border of the secrecy capacity region, we need to solve the WSR problem in \eqref{eq_WSR}.
 Unfortunately, this problem is non-convex and challenging to solve, even after finding the optimal encoding order.
-In this section, we propose a numerical algorithm to solve \eqref{eq_WSR}. {For simplicity of derivations and notation, without loss of generality, we assume the encoding order is ascending order, that is $\pi_k=k$.}
+In this section, we propose a numerical algorithm to solve \eqref{eq_WSR}, i.e., to design transmit covariance matrices.

+To this end, we apply BSMM.
+This algorithm can be traced back to the alternative inexact block coordinate descent method proposed in \cite{razaviyaynunified}, which cyclically finds the optimal solution for a single block of variables while keeping other block variables fixed at each iteration.
+Later, a WSR problem of the two-user MIMO-BC with confidential messages was studied in \cite{park2015weighted}, where BSMM was developed by specifying first-order Taylor expansion for the lower bound of each convex function.
+However, the previous approaches \cite{razaviyaynunified, park2015weighted} are not directly applicable to the $K$-receiver wiretap channel as the system models are different, and the number of users is limited \cite{park2015weighted}.
+Thus, we derive and design the covariance matrices to reach the border of the secrecy capacity region.
+For simplicity of derivations and notation, without loss of generality, we assume the encoding order is ascending order, that is $\pi_k=k$.